rickaa/rand/rand/content/posts/conda_management.md

 conda create --name "$NAME" python="$VERSION"
 ```

-With that we create a new conda environment with the name we want and a pyhon version, in my case I execute the script like: `./condacreate_dev.sh dev 3.7` and it creates an environment called "dev" using Python 3.7.
+With that we create a new conda environment with the name we want and a Python version, in my case I execute the script like: `./condacreate_dev.sh dev 3.7` and it creates an environment called "dev" using Python 3.7.

 ```sh
 conda install -y --name "$NAME" -c conda-forge ipython jupyterlab nb_conda_kernels
 ```

 Now we install the python packages I mentioned before.
-Using the flag `-y` we accept the installation by default so we don't need to interact with our terminalm the flag `--name` lets you execute the command in the environment with that name (in this case it's "dev").
+Using the flag `-y` we accept the installation by default so we don't need to interact with our terminal the flag `--name` lets you execute the command in the environment with that name (in this case it's "dev").

 Then I install the extensions I use: